 In addition to the technical challenges being addressed through research, design, and development, there are obstacles to successful implementation of fuel cells and the corresponding hydrogen infrastructure that can be addressed only by integrating the components into complete systems.
 After a technology achieves its technical targets in the laboratory, the next step is to show that it can work as designed within complete systems (i.e., fuel cell vehicles and hydrogen refueling infrastructure).

-Technology validation addresses the following key challenges to pave the way for commercialization of fuel cell and hydrogen infrastructure technologies:
+Technology validation addresses the following key challenges to the development of fuel cell and hydrogen infrastructure technologies.

-- Hydrogen Storage.
-Statistical cost, durability, fast-fill, discharge performance, and structural integrity data of hydrogen storage systems will be needed to proceed with technology commercialization.
+Hydrogen Storage.
+Statistical cost, durability, fast-fill, discharge performance, and structural integrity data of hydrogen storage systems will be needed to proceed.
 Current technology does not provide reasonable cost and volume for transportation or stationary applications.
 An understanding of composite tank operating cycle life and failure due to accident or neglect is lacking.
 Cycle life of hydride storage systems need to be evaluated in real-world circumstances.

-A detailed list of the barriers to technology validation and the tasks required to meet these challenges is presented in the Technology Validation section of the Program's Multi-Year Research, Development, and Demonstration Plan.
+A detailed list of the barriers to technology validation and the tasks required to meet these challenges is presented in the Technology Validation section of the Hydrogen and Fuel Cell Technologies Office's Multi-Year Research, Development, and Demonstration Plan.